MDAnalysis/membrane-curvature/README.md

 cd membrane-curvature
 ```

-Then, run:
+To create a new `uv` environment and install the dependencies included in the `dev` group, run:

 ```bash
 uv sync --group dev
 ```

-This will create a new environment and install the dependencies included in the `dev` group.

 MembraneCurvature uses [pre-commit] hooks to run quick checks
 before commits such as whitespace cleanup, TOML/YAML validation, and [Ruff] linting/formatting.